stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 > "Rewrite the following text in standard English using Markdown.
 Focus on content, ignore style.
 Limit to 200 words."

 This simple prompt works wonders.
 It helps avoid false matches based on superficial similarities like formatting quirks, typos, or unnecessary verbosity.

+Often we want more - e.g. to extract information from a text, while ignoring the rest.
+For example, let's say with have a chat with the client and we want to suggest relevant page, be it of FAQ, or a product recommendation.
+A naive way would be to compare their discussion's embedding with the embeddings of our pages.
+A better one is first to fransform the conversation into possible products and then touse em

+> "You have a conversation with a client.
+Summarize their needs and pain points in up to 10 Markdown bullet points, up to 20 words each.
+Take into account both explicitly stated needs as well as ones based on the context, tone, "

 Even if someone writes their question as an epic poem (yes, it happens), they'll get a clear, prosaic answer that focuses on what they actually need to know.

-Often we want more - e.g.

 ## Recap